A unique approach in teaching Social Studies

 Lots of humor and jokes

-Stories which stir emotional reactions AS MANY EMOTIONS as possible
+Stories that stir emotional reactions AS MANY EMOTIONS as possible

 acting